SGM Degree / Materials Science and Engineering

 The long-term degree programs that students enrolled in during previous years:

-- Nuclear Engineering and Chemistry: PHELMA (Grenoble), ISTP (Saint-Étienne), ENSIACET (Toulouse)
+• Nuclear and Chemical Engineering: PHELMA (Grenoble), ISTP (Saint-Étienne), ENSIACET (Toulouse)

-All industries that use this material: aerospace, marine, leisure, building, automotive, and the energy sector (particularly nuclear and wind power)…
+All industries that use this material: aerospace, marine, leisure, building, automotive, energy (particularly nuclear and wind power)…

-The highly interdisciplinary nature of the program and the emphasis placed on analyzing phenomena mean that SGM technicians are highly versatile and can thrive in any industry.
-It is up to each student to chart their own career path in order to find the profession that will allow them to flourish.
+The highly interdisciplinary nature of the program and the emphasis placed on analyzing phenomena mean that SGM technicians are highly versatile and can find opportunities in all sectors of the economy.
+It is up to each student to chart their own career path in order to find the profession that will allow them to thrive.

 Here are a few examples of careers pursued by SGM Nîmes alumni:

-- Polymer materials development technician.
-At a small-to-medium-sized enterprise, she tests and helps develop new resins.
+• Polymer materials development technician.
+At an SME, she tests and helps develop new resins.

-- Automotive designer (concept cars).
-He uses CAD (Computer-Aided Design) to design the cars of tomorrow.
+• Automotive designer (concept cars).
+He uses CAD (Computer-Aided Design) to design the cars of the future.
 His training in materials and processes enables him to innovate in his design choices.

 Recruitment and Admission Requirements